B: Begginer Level I: Intermediate Level A: Advanced Level Ο: Open (All Levels)

 It is an art born in the streets of New York in the late 70s, by African-American teenagers, and was in parallel developed in music, dance and graffiti.
 Improvisation and personal style are the key components in all of the Hip Hop dance styles we come across in this course, such as Popping, Locking and House.

-No previous knowledge of modern or traditional dances is required.
+No musical knowledge or prior singing experience is required.

 Yoga means union.
 It is a never-ending path that through physical and mental practice manages to get us to the present.